VeduStorm/ai_chatbot/README.md

 - Python 3.8+ (Tested on 3.13.1)
 - <a href="https://ollama.ai">Ollama</a>
 - Apple Silicon Mac (for MPS acceleration) or CUDA GPU (Tested on Apple Silicon M2)

+### Note for Developers:
+To view the source code, to run offline on your own system or to contribute in this project reach out to us via <a href="mailto:vedant.storm@gmail.com">E-Mail</a>

 ### Installation
 ```bash